SafeSide for Youth Services

-Interact with Dr. Pisani, the SafeSide team in brief monthly Q&A video calls.
+Interact with Dr. Pisani, the SafeSide team, and other subscribers in brief monthly Q&A video calls.

-Anyone on your leadership or service teams can ask questions, request feedback, and share experiences with others who are applying the same framework in their practices.
+Anyone on your leadership or service teams can ask questions, request feedback, and share experiences with others around the world who are applying the same framework in their practices.

 Updates & Refreshers

 Stay current with evolving best practices, regulations, and research in youth suicide prevention.

 We update video-based instruction regularly and refreshers and new modules a few times a year.